 Call Our Germantown, MD Personal Injury Attorneys Today

-If you or a loved one suffered serious injuries in an avoidable incident, call the Law Offices of Randolph Rice today.
+If you or a loved one suffered serious injuries in an avoidable incident, call the Rice, Murtha & Psoras today.
 Our Germantown personal injury attorneys represent victims and their families and fight to hold the responsible parties accountable for the damages they caused.
 For help understanding whether you have a case and what your case is worth, call our lawyers today for a free legal consultation.
 Our number is (410) 694-7291.